 In some cases, you might want to assemble a team of professionals to help you in managing your money (more on that later).
 But, when it comes to financial goals to consider applying an inheritance to, Schlesinger served up this list.

-Schlesinger said mortgages are emotional and something most people want to pay off right away, but she isn’t necessarily an advocate of this.
+Mortgages can be emotional and something most people want to pay off right away, Schlesinger said, but she isn’t necessarily an advocate of this.
 The reason has to do with cash flow.
-For one, a mortgage could offer tax benefits (ask a professional about this), and mortgage rates are relatively low, compared to perhaps, the rates you may be paying on other types of debt.
+For one, a mortgage could offer tax benefits (ask a professional about this), and mortgage rates are relatively low compared to perhaps, the rates you may be paying on other types of debt.

 Instead paying off your home, Schlesinger says money should go toward paying off consumer debt, which could include credit card debt, car loans or any PLUS parent loans you may have taken out to fund your child’s education.

 She also says make it a priority to pay your sister, your aunt, your brother, essentially any family member you may owe money to.

 Once your consumer and family debt is taken care of, the second area of focus should be on ensuring you’ve got enough savings to cover 6 – 12 months of living expenses.
 If you already have an emergency fund topped off, move on to #3.